Are You Confident of the Diagnosis?

 Expected results of diagnostic studies

 Histologically sebaceomas are lobulated basaloid tumors, often with epidermal contiguity.
-The low power profile is that of a well circumscribed, symmetrical lesion with smooth borders, located in the upper dermis (
+The low power profile is that of a well circumscribed, symmetrical lesion with smooth borders, located in the upper dermis (Figure 1, Figure 2).
+By definition the basaloid component comprises greater than 50% of the tumor.
+This is important in distinguishing sebaceoma from sebaceous adenoma in which basaloid cells represent less than 50% of the tumor.

 The sebaceous component of the lesion does not form lobules or glands; rather sebocytes are scattered in a random distribution.
 Sebocytes are characterized by a foamy, vacuolated cytoplasm and round to oval nuclei with scalloped borders.
 Basloid cells are monomorphous with small, round nuclei without prominent nucleoli.
 Cytologic atypia is not present and mitoses are few and morphologically typical.